ISLAM-XGAMER/Port2Email/README.md

 Python script that checks the open ports in the network and send an Email to your Email box
 #### Coming Features
 - [ ] The Error Handling Codes
-- [ ] Stored EmailSender and it's password
+- [ ] Stored EmailSender and its password
 - [ ] Change The Email content